The FDA knows nicotine is addictive. It wants to regulate it for the first time

 The Food and Drug Administration has called cigarettes "the only legal consumer product that, when used as intended, will kill half of all long-term users."

-But the agency has never regulated nicotine, cigarettes' notoriously addictive ingredient — and for years, it's been wanting to change that.
+But the agency has never regulated nicotine, cigarettes' notoriously addictive ingredient — and for years, it has been wanting to change that.
 Now, it seems, the time has come.

 "Lowering nicotine levels to minimally addictive or non-addictive levels would decrease the likelihood that future generations of young people become addicted to cigarettes and help more currently addicted smokers to quit," FDA Commissioner Robert M. Califf said as the agency announced its plan.